 - Every two weeks we hold lunches that often feature an invited professor or other guest speaker.
 We regularly invite women from associated departments to join us.

 - We regularly hold career development panels, such as “Becoming and Being a Postdoc” which featured four female Princeton postdocs.

 - We regularly hold Ally Workshops to better educate department members on how to be better allies to women and other minorities in physics.

 - We started a G1 mentoring program for incoming physics grad students.

 - We hold events for UWiP (Undergraduate Women in Physics) such as workshops on applying to graduate school.

 - We do outreach!
-Some recent efforts include organizing a 2017 APS CUWiP (Conference for Undergraduate Women in Physics) at Princeton and participating in the 2019 APS CUWiP at TCNJ.
+Some recent efforts include organizing a 2017 APS CUWiP (Conference for Undergraduate Women in Physics) at Princeton and participating in the 2019 and 2020 APS CUWiPs (at TCNJ and Temple University).